Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 - 3 min read

+Success leaves clues.
 So does failure.

 Some of the most recognizable brands in the world—Kmart, Payless, Forever 21—had massive success, loyal customers, and hundreds of stores.
 And yet… they still collapsed.

 Not because they didn’t have great products or brand recognition.
+But because they stopped adapting.

-If billion-dollar companies can fall by ignoring trends, refusing to pivot, or losing touch with their audience, it’s even more important that we pay attention to what went wrong… so we can build businesses that go the distance.
+That’s the lesson for all of us—especially beauty entrepreneurs.
+If billion-dollar companies can fall by ignoring trends, refusing to pivot, or losing touch with their audience, then it’s crucial we pay attention to what went wrong.
+We can use these lessons to build businesses that go the distance.

 1. Kmart – The Brand That Forgot to Grow